The Battle for God's Grace

 After the cross - and contrary to popular Christian teaching, reinserting works and personal merit into the requirements to obtain eternal life - creates a doctrine that Peter calls, “a damnable heresy that denies the Lord” (2 Peter 2:1-2).
 Paul sounds a similar warning when he said;

 "You have become estranged (separated, cut-off) from Christ, you who attempt to be justified by law; you have fallen from Grace."
 (Galatians 5:4)

 These warnings from both Peter and Paul describe the spiritual consequences connected to the doctrine and theology of these believing Pharisees in Acts chapter 15, which is why the apostolic council condemned their teachings.
 Yet, many sectors of the institutional Christian Church preach a similar version of this theology today.

-The Hyper-grace controversy is skillfully designed AS A DIVERSION by various church leaders who continue to embrace one of the modern versions of the Pharisee’s condemned doctrine from the first century.
-As we previously discovered, this same doctrine is modified and used in the teachings of Augustine and John Calvin.
+The Hyper-grace controversy is skillfully designed as a diversion by various church leaders who continue to embrace one of the modern versions of the Pharisee’s doctrine from the first century.
+As we previously discovered, this same doctrine is modified and used in the teachings of both Augustine and John Calvin.
 On the surface, accusations always appear to be directed at a particular preacher or ministry - involving some type of extreme grace teaching.
 Yet, when closely examining the argument, we discover that it’s actually part of the nearly 2000 year-old effort to discredit and replace the teachings of the Apostle Paul found in the New Testament canon of Scripture.
-As a result, anyone who teaches the Bible (and salvation) according to Paul’s “grace through faith” principles is guilty of preaching “Hyper-grace”.
+As a result, anyone who teaches the Bible (and salvation) according to Paul’s “grace through faith” principles is guilty of preaching “Hyper-grace” - according to the critics.

 Grace Does Not Release